orbingol/NURBS-Python/docs/introduction.rst

 * CSV export functionality with customizable meshing options
 * Python 2.7.x and 3.x compatibility
 * No external C/C++ library dependencies
-* No compilation steps necessary, everything is implemented in pure python
+* No compilation steps are necessary, everything is implemented in pure python
-* Easy to install via ``pip install NURBS-Python``
+* Easy to install via pip: ``pip install geomdl``

 References
 ==========